typicode/xv/README.md

 src/sub.test.js: 0.064ms
 ```

-_Extracted from [lowdb](https://github.com/typicode/lowdb) (TypeScript and ESM local database).
+_Extracted from [lowdb](https://github.com/typicode/lowdb).
 One of the fastest test runner according to this [benchmark](https://github.com/icetbr/comparing-testing-libraries)._

+## Why?

+With so many existing alternatives, why another test runner?

+I wanted and needed something dead simple.
+Usually test runner/frameworks require to read multi-page documentation, hide logs and transform errors, can have complex configuration to support a wide variety of cases.

+`xv` takes the opposite approach and makes you productive faster by being simpler.
+In fact, the complete documentation about `xv` fits this page and its code is only ~80 lines.
+Give it a try.

 ## Install